Emory Interfaith Center

 Dean Gregory McGonigle

-1. Provide the campus with a multifaith retreat and spiritual program facility that will be available for worship, prayer, meditation, music, gatherings, receptions, conferences, and wellness activities for undergraduate and graduate/professional students, faculty, and staff of all Emory Schools.
+1. Provide the Emory community with a multifaith retreat and spiritual program facility that is available for worship, prayer, meditation, music, gatherings, receptions, conferences, and wellness activities for undergraduate and graduate/professional students, faculty, and staff across all Emory schools.

-2. Establish a Center on campus to advance wisdom, knowledge, compassion, and service to humanity through interfaith engagement, education, dialogue, service, social action, and leadership development.
+2. Advance wisdom, knowledge, compassion, and service to humanity through interfaith engagement, education, dialogue, service, social action, and leadership development.

-3. Create a gateway for campus and community engagement around religious and philosophical diversity, service, and social justice.
+3. Serve as a gateway for campus and community engagement by fostering meaningful connections across religious and philosophical diversity while promoting service, collaboration, and social justice.

 Emory Report Article